 For a group of select first-year students, one summer service-learning trip can change the way they view themselves, their communities and those impacted by homelessness around the world.

-Each summer, members of the incoming class participate in SU SPLASH (Students Promoting Leadership and Awareness in Serving the Homeless), an opportunity coordinated by The David '69 and Sharon Johnson Center for Civic Engagement.
+Each summer, members of the incoming class participate in SU SPLASH (Students Promoting Leadership, Awareness, and Service through Humanitarian efforts), an opportunity coordinated by The David ’69 and Sharon Johnson Center for Civic Engagement.

-The project is divided into two parts, with students spending time throughout the Selinsgrove area before traveling to Washington, D.C.
-In both locations, students participate in service-learning activities designed to teach them about the realities of homelessness.
+The project’s journey starts with students spending time throughout SU’s campus and the Selinsgrove area before traveling to other parts of PA.
+In all locations, students participate in service-learning activities designed to teach them about the realities of poverty and how to tackle humanitarian issues.

-During their time in the Susquehanna Valley, students volunteer at local community organizations, such as Haven Ministries, a nonprofit shelter in Sunbury, Pa., and the Hand Up Foundation in Milton, Pa.
+During their time in the Susquehanna Valley, students volunteer at local community organizations, such as the Hand Up Foundation in Milton, Pa.

 Throughout the trip, current students and past participants, such as Terry Lark ’17, act as peer mentors to the first-year students.